0racle/raku-Net-Netmask/README.md

 BUGS, LIMITATIONS, and TODO
 ===========================

+Yes, this module *only* does IPv4.
+It's enough for me, but there's always room to grow.
+Pull requests welcome.

 As mentioned in the description, this module does not have method parity with the Perl 5 module of the same name.
 I didn't really look at how the other module is implemented, so there's a chance some of my methods might be horribly inefficient.
 Pull requests are welcome!